In this article, we go over common BMW noises and possible causes.

 BMW Makes Noise at Low Speed

 If your BMW is making noise when turning your wheels at low speed, the most common problem is with your suspension.

 Other possible causes include a power steering pump, water pump, time belt tensioner.

 BMW Makes Noise When Accelerating

-If your BMW makes noise hen accelerating, the most likely cause is a worn drive belt or pulley bearing.
-In most cases, you hear a squeaking noise which eventually goes away as the engine warms up.
+If your BMW makes noise when accelerating, the most likely cause is a worn drive belt or pulley bearing.
+In most cases, you will hear a squeaking noise which eventually goes away as the engine warms up.